sambloom1/Choropleth-Map-Engine/README.md

 A map engine I created using public vaccination data which is aggregated at ICB level.
 These cuts are found on gov.uk webpages for each vaccs programme.  <br>

-The purpose of the engine was easily configuration and changing of paraneters which meant stakeholder changes could be quickly deployed.
-It also meant that if one change was applied to all then thats one column of a csv to change rather than 5 separate code pieces for each map. <br>
+The purpose of the engine was to allow easy configuration and changing of paraneters which meant stakeholder changes could be quickly deployed.
+It allowed broad changes e.g. colour scheme or text changes to be allocated to a column to eb editted in a a csv rather than changing each individual mapping coding for each map. <br>

 Really enjoyed this piece of work which combined automation with visuals.
 Taking bland tabular data and making it from a shaded map which anyone can intepret, big important stakeholders or jsut members of the public. <br>
 Through 3 iterations we landed on some final products that blended NHS colour schemes with the performance scale.
 However for this repo I've included more exotic colour schemes. <br>